 Under the Public Housing Assessment System (PHAS), SHA is required to inspect all occupied units annually using HUD's Uniform Physical Condition Standards (UPCS) [24 CFR 902.43(a)(4)].

-SHA will conduct quarterly housekeeping inspections.
+SHA will conduct housekeeping inspections per its policy.

-Housing Choice Voucher Operations and Management Administrative Plan Additional Changes The HCV Program proposes to make the following changes to its Administrative Plan
+Housing Choice Voucher Operations and Management Administrative Plan Additional Changes The HCV Program proposes to update its Administrative Plan in its entirety.
+The changes are not noted in this